 Differences between hard and soft density, which racket should you choose?

 Let’s look at the differences between hard and soft rackets, according to the type of EVA rubber density we use in the StarVie factory and their features in the StarVie collection models.
-We present a comparative table from the softest racket (soft) to the hardest racket in the collection (pro).
+We present a comparative table from the softest racket to the hardest racket in the collection, according to the different types of EVA rubber.
 It would be a mistake to say that one type of racket is better than another, because racket choice is something very personal and depends not only on your feelings as a player, but also your type of game, your most characteristic strokes and your physical condition.

 Hard or medium-density padel racket features

-Hard or medium-density padel racket features: this type of racket will give you more control and power when playing your game:
+Hard or medium-density padel racket features: this type of racket will give you more control and power when playing your game.
+In our collection you can find two medium density rubbers: Pro 50 and Dual Density.

 Advantages: